MattLdwig/100-days-of-code/r1-log.md

 ### R1D53

 VueJS Course - Connecting to Servers module.
 Vue-resource, intercepting requests & responses, creating custom resources ...
 Made another Kata on Codewars and start looking at using PineScript on TradingView.
 Pretty good day !

+### R1D54

+VueJS - Repeat the exercises on forms & filters to be sure that I'm comfortable with it.
+Also practice on HTTP request with vue-resource.